Faculty Curriculum Responsibilities

-5, section 53200 (b), or the 10 + 1 states “Academic and Professional Matters” include the following policy development and implementation matters:
+Title 5, section 53200(b), also known as the “10 + 1,” states that “Academic and Professional Matters” include the following policy development and implementation areas:

-1. Curriculum including establishing prerequisites and planning courses within disciplines
+1. Curriculum, including establishing prerequisites and planning courses within disciplines

 2. Degree and certificate requirements